Skip navigation

 What is it used for?

-A renin test (or renin and aldosterone test) is used to find out if the adrenal glands are making too much or too little aldosterone.
+A renin test (or renin and aldosterone test) is used to find out if your adrenal glands are making too much or too little aldosterone.

-The test is especially useful in diagnosing primary aldosteronism (PA), a disease that happens from having too much aldosterone.
+The test is especially useful in diagnosing primary aldosteronism (PA), a disease caused by having too much aldosterone.
 PA, also known as primary hyperaldosteronism or Conn syndrome, causes high blood pressure.
-If not treated, high blood pressure increases the risk of stroke, heart attack, and kidney failure.
+If not treated, high blood pressure may increase your risk of stroke, heart attack, and kidney failure.

 Why do I need a renin test?